Particular/docs.particular.net/nservicebus/sqs/index.md

  * Like other message brokers, there is no local store-and-forward mechanism available.
 If an endpoint cannot reach SQS, either due to network problems or if SQS is unavailable, the endpoint will not be able to send nor receive messages.
  * Can be relatively expensive when using larger volumes of messages.
- * Weaker transaction support than other message brokers.

 ## Getting Started

 ### Set Up An AWS Account

-You will need an [AWS IAM](http://docs.aws.amazon.com/IAM/latest/UserGuide/IAM_Introduction.html) account with a pair of [Access Keys](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSGettingStartedGuide/AWSCredentials.html) to use NServiceBus.AmazonSQS.
+To use NServiceBus.AmazonSQS, an [AWS IAM](http://docs.aws.amazon.com/IAM/latest/UserGuide/IAM_Introduction.html) account with a pair of [Access Keys](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSGettingStartedGuide/AWSCredentials.html) is required.
-The account needs the following permissions:
+The IAM account requires the following permissions:

  * SQS::CreateQueue
  * SQS::DeleteMessage